rtmass/breastPhantom/README.md

 This is a modified version of the BreastPhantom software

+## Main modifications:

+- Added debug flags for each step.

+- Defined max number of tries in some while conditions to prevent the code to be stuck in an infinite loop.

+- Modified the muscle function generation, so the muscle could be visible after the compression routine (simulating a MLO view) **(currently in BETA)**.

 DIDSR Anthropomorphic Breast Phantom Software

 **Documentation and installation instructions are available here:**